Addepar/ember-json-viewer/README.md

 ## Compatibility

-- Ember.js v3.8 or above
-- Ember CLI v2.13 or above (unconfirmed)
-- Node.js v10 or above (unconfirmed)
+- tested with Ember.js v3.28 and Ember 4.x LTS versions
+- tested with Node.js v22, should work with any modern Node version
 - Requires your app to have ember-auto-import >= 2

 ## Installation